Pecan Cultivars for North Florida Pecan Cultivars for North Florida

-The performance of twenty six cultivars of pecan [Carya illinoenensis (Wagenh.)
-K. Koch] has been evaluated at the North Florida Res.
-Ed.
-Center (NFREC)-Monticello from 1989 to 1999.
-Yield (percentage of full crop), resistance to leaf and nut diseases (mainly pecan scab) and resistance to limb breakage were estimated on 2 to 10 trees of each cultivar.
-Average yield from 1989 to 1999 was 33% of a full crop across all cultivars; only 'Curtis' and 'Moreland' averaged more than 50% of a full crop.
-Resistance to leaf diseases varied greatly among cultivars, and was highest for 'Moreland,' 'Curtis,' and 'Elliot.'
-Based upon yield, nut size, percentage kernel, resistance to leaf and nut diseases and precocity, the highly recommended cultivars for North Florida are 'Cape Fear,' 'Elliot' and 'Moreland;' recommended cultivars include 'Curtis' and 'Sumner.'
-'Desirable,' 'Gloria Grande,' 'Kiowa' and 'Stuart' are conditionally recommended.
-'Melrose' and 'Owens' are also recommended for trial since they have performed well at the NFREC-Monticello, but have not been adequately tested at other locations.Introduction
+The performance of 26 cultivars of pecan (Carya illinoensis [Wangeh.]
+K. Koch) was evaluated at the UF/IFAS North Florida Research and Education Center (UF/IFAS NFREC) in Monticello for 11 years.
+Yield (percentage of full crop), resistance to leaf and nut diseases (mainly pecan scab), and resistance to limb breakage were estimated on 2–10 trees of each cultivar.
+The 10-year average yield was 33% of a full crop across all cultivars; only 'Curtis' and 'Moreland' averaged more than 50% of a full crop.
+Resistance to leaf diseases varied greatly among cultivars and was highest for 'Moreland', 'Curtis', and 'Elliott'.
+Based upon yield, nut size, percentage kernel, and resistance to leaf and nut diseases, the recommended cultivars from this trial for North Florida are 'Elliott', 'Excel', and 'Sumner'.
+'Cape Fear', 'Curtis', 'Desirable', 'Kiowa', 'Melrose', 'Moreland', and 'Stuart' are conditionally recommended.

-In the southeastern pecan belt, disease susceptibility has become of paramount concern.
-Pecan scab is the disease of major importance where it infects both leaves and nuts.
-Aphids have been the major insect pest of pecan; however, recently (since 1993) imported species of ladybug beetles and other natural enemies have provided adequate control of aphid populations and chemical control has generally not been required.
+In the southeastern pecan belt, disease susceptibility has become the paramount concern.
+Pecan scab is the disease of major importance, and it infects both leaves and nuts.
+Other diseases of economic importance include downy spot, powdery mildew, zonate leaf spot, pecan vein spot, and pecan anthracnose.
+Insect pests include aphids, pecan weevils, nut case bearers, hickory shuckworms, walnut caterpillar, and fall webworm (Harris, 2014).
+Aphids have been a major insect pest of pecan; however, recently (since 1993) imported species of ladybug and other natural enemies have provided some control of aphid populations, although chemical control of black pecan aphids has often been required.

 Pecan breeding and pecan cultivar testing is a long-term investment.
-Pecan trees are not precocious, and it requires 5 to 10 years after a cross is made until the resultant hybrid can be evaluated (Madden 1968).
+Pecan trees are not precocious, and it requires at least 5–10 years after a cross is made until the resultant hybrid can be evaluated (Madden 1968).
 In addition, the resistance of a given pecan cultivar to insects and diseases varies and generally declines over time.
-These facts underscore the need for long term evaluation and testing of pecan cultivars at various locations throughout the United States.
+These facts underscore the need for long-term evaluation of pecan cultivars at various locations throughout the United States.
+The major criteria in southeastern United States for the pecan breeding program are consistent high yields, early harvest date for gift pack sales, large nut size, high percentage kernel, light-colored kernels high in oil, and resistance to scab and other leaf diseases.

 Materials and Methods